Our Values

 • Considerate: We work together to build a community where all members feel safe and supported.
 We respect one another’s work, ideas, equipment, and space.
 We take responsibility for our actions, follow through on commitments that we make, and are accountable to each other.

-• Healthy: We recognize that we are whole humans in and outside of our scientific lives.
+• Healthy: We recognize that we are whole humans in and outside of our scientific lives, with varied approaches to defining and maintaining health.
 Toward this goal, we aim to build in and encourage healthy habits and boundaries among our research group.
-This includes, but is not limited to, caring for our physical and mental health.
-Things like taking the time to eat food that makes us feel good, interacting with others in the lab, and taking space from our work so that we may return rested and reinspired.
+This includes, but is not limited to, caring for our physical and mental health, by, e.g., taking the time to eat food that makes us feel good, interacting with others in the lab, and taking space from our work so that we may return rested and reinspired.

 • Outward Facing: We are mindful of our position as scientists in a broader academic and social environment, particularly in how we interact with individuals and groups not affiliated with the lab.
 We strive to positively represent the lab and its values, as well as the university and the scientific community more generally, in all social and professional situations.